SeanLimHH/DNS-Monitoring-With-Machine-Learning/README.md

 ### Activating the Python virtual environment

-1. cd Scripts
-2. activate
-3. cd ..
+cd Scripts && activate && cd ..

 ### Deactivating the Python virtual environment

-1. cd Scripts
-2. deactivate
-3. cd ..
+cd Scripts && deactivate && cd ..

 ### Running the program - perform this only after Set Up!

+Ensure that you are in the virtual environment before running the following!

-1. Run run.pyw
+1. run.pyw
-2. When performing the DNS real time scan for the first time, it will take a long time.
+2. When running the Real-Time Monitoring for the first time, it will take a long time.
 This is because it is building the model.

 It is possible to change the duration of the building of the classifier: ngram range in RandomForest.py.